-- In alignment with the County's Comprehensive Plan Elements, departments will be expected to identify measures with multi-year targets, and report the corresponding data into the performance management system for reporting to the Board of County Commissioners and the public.
-This activity will coincide with the development of a new program level objectives and measures that align with the adopted Board Level Strategic Guide. - The cascade philosophy will continue to be supported and reinforced with focus on educating all staff at all levels of the organization. - Operational Performance Audits will continue for the foreseeable future.
+- Facilitate a Board-level workshop to evaluate and redefine the Strategic Guide to provide operational direction for the next 3-5 years - In alignment with the County's Comprehensive Plan Elements, departments will be expected to identify measures with multi-year targets, and report the corresponding data into the performance management. - The cascade philosophy will continue to be supported and reinforced with focus on educating all staff at all levels of the organization. - Both County Indicators and Community Indicators will be identified to provide the Board of County Commissioners with information that will help with policy direction and resource allocation in alignment with the Strategic Guide. - Operational Performance Audits will continue for the foreseeable future.
 Those audits include operational performance and benchmarking and involve a centralized staff to oversee the audit recommendation implementation. - Best management practices outlined by the Government Finance Officers Association (GFOA), the International City/County Managers Association (ICMA)